etcd-io/website/content/en/docs/v3.4/op-guide/v2-migration.md

 Second, migrate the v2 keys into v3 with the [migrate][migrate_command] (`ETCDCTL_API=3 etcdctl migrate`) command.
 The migrate command writes keys in the v2 store to a user-provided transformer program and reads back transformed keys.
 It then writes transformed keys into the mvcc store.
 This usually takes at most tens of seconds.

+{{% alert title="known issue" color="warning" %}}
+  The migrate command has a known issue that new members added after the migration do not receive existing data if no .snap file exists.
+  The workaround is to perform a snapshot restore after the migration.
+  For more information see [GitHub issue](https://github.com/etcd-io/etcd/issues/8804).
+{{% /alert %}}

 Restart the etcd members and everything should just work.

 For etcd v3.3+, run `ETCDCTL_API=3 etcdctl endpoint hashkv --cluster` to ensure key-value stores are consistent post migration.